The following tips could score you substantial tax savings.

-(b) SOURCES OF FINANCE – The purchase of investment properties are normally financed by long-term borrowings (eg. term loan) where the repayment of the borrowings can be financed from the rentals received from those properties.
+The purchase of investment properties is normally financed by long-term borrowings (eg. term loan) where the repayment of the borrowings can be financed from the rentals received from those properties.
 Meanwhile, speculative properties are normally financed using short-term funds such as bank overdraft.

 5. Be mindful about the Goods and Services Tax (Gst)